proofzero/rollupid/docs/3id/console/index.md

 This section shows your 0xAuth Application ID and Secret.
 Like in standard OAuth, these are effectively your application's username and password for the 0xAuth authorization scheme.

+0xAuth configuration is covered in the [Console Reference](3id/console/reference.md).

 ### Roll Keys